stewart-milberger/Alcohol-Consumption-Predictions/README.md

 Using Alcohol Research Group NAS Datasets from 1990-2010, predict the frequency of alcohol consumption of individuals based on demographic, geographic and behavioral information.

-Used Clustering and Random Forest in an attempt to impute the missing labels on the new behavioral features, but both model predictions had very low correlation to the test data.

-# Alcohol Consumption

 # Why Alcohol?
 While in the miltary 10 years ago I was exposed to(and participated in) a lot of heavy drinking.
 It seemed a normal activity at the time, but I noticed some surprised reactions from people when discussing alcohol consumption in a military environment and it made me question, "Is this actually normal, or is my perception of what is considered heavy drinking skewed?"
 Never having this opportunity to look at data about drinking trends, I was unable to answer that question.
 My goal for this project is to look at drinking trends and discover not what people consider heavy drinking, but how much people actually participate in drinking.